-The Trust fully adheres to Statutory Guidance KCSiE 2023 when it comes to recruitment procedures.
-This includes advertising positions appropriately, conducting thorough checks on candidates including online checks and employment history verification.
+The Trust fully adheres to Statutory Guidance KCSiE 2024 when it comes to recruitment procedures.
+This includes advertising positions appropriately, conducting thorough checks on candidates including online checks, relevant overseas checks and employment history verification.
 DBS checks are carried out for all staff members involved in regulated activities or having regular contact with children.
 The Single Central Record is maintained in accordance with statutory guidance.